 US Availability: Discontinued in US

 For further information including Accessory Kits, SIMs, and Data Rate Plans contact USR via email.

 Most cellular networks use a different type of technology that isn't compatible with dial-up analog systems.
-Our Whitepaper explains in detail the how's and why's but the high level answer is that most cellular data networks are packet based, rely on IP addresses, and are client/server whereas dial-up systems are peer-to-peer direct connection and rely on phone numbers which normally cannot communicate without additional hardware and/or software that could complicate how a solution works.
+On a high level, most cellular data networks are packet based, rely on IP addresses, and are client/server whereas dial-up systems are peer-to-peer direct connection and rely on phone numbers which normally cannot communicate without additional hardware and/or software that could complicate how a solution works.

 The cost of analog phone lines is on average $50 per month per line in North America.
 Cellular services when pooled can provide even greater cost savings with small data packages and low data volumes.
 The cost savings increase as the volume goes up, whereas the dial-up monthly expenses are consistent but pricey.

 Possibly.
 Depending on how your SIM is provisioned, it may allow a cellular modem or gateway to originate a connection to the IP address of a TCP/IP server on the Internet.
 If your SIM does work, you won’t have M2M features like static IP address, data pooling, peer-to-peer routing, or host-to-device VPN.

 When the cellular service is provided by a Mobile Network Operator (MNO), the IP address reported by the USR3500 AT$IP command may be public and routable.
 Normally this IP address provided by the MNO will be dynamic so it will change periodically, and the MNO may block access to this IP address with a firewall.